ET - Engineering Technology (ET)

 Fundamentals of digital electronics, including basic logic gates and boolean algebra and programmable digital device application.
 Prerequisite: MA 112 or 113 or 115 (Spring)

 This course examines the systems, equipment, and instrumentation commonly encountered in electric power generation industries.
 Equipment and instrumentation for thermal, fluid, electrical, mechanical, control, and safety systems are covered.
-Hands-on laboratory experiences are required and included in the 2 laboratory hours per week.
+Hands-on laboratory experiences are required by taking the corresponding lab course ET 224L simultaneously.
 Prerequisites: ET 214, MA 113 or MA 115.
+Corequisite: ET 224L.

 ET 275.
 Engineering and Technology Professions Seminar.
 (1 Credit)